 To sum up this thorough Onn vs TCL comparison article in a few sentences, we want to highlight that TCL is undoubtedly a more reputable and better brand overall.
 TCL TVs are a bit more expensive than Onn models but deliver significantly more value, as they outperform Onn TVs in most of the categories we’ve compared them.

-If you still can’t decide which brand is a better choice for you, we want to leave you off with a simple rule of thumb that will help you make your choice.
+If you still can’t decide which brand is a better choice for you, we want to leave you with a simple rule of thumb that will help you make your choice.
 If you’re buying on a very tight budget and the overall cost of the product heavily outweighs all other factors, Onn TVs are a solid pick.
 They deliver well-rounded performance suitable for general mixed usage but don’t perform particularly well in any area.

 On the other hand, if you want a better HDR viewing experience or plan on doing more serious gaming on your new TV, TCL TVs are clearly the better option.
 You might spend a couple of hundred dollars more in the end, but you’ll be getting a TV that’s much closer in quality to a big brand name TV than a budget TV manufacturer.